Written by: Brach Eichler Injury Lawyers

 Trustworthy and compassionate counsel for adult and minor victims.
-Contact Brach Eichler Trial Lawyers today to discuss your case.
+Contact Brach Eichler Injury Lawyers today to discuss your case.

-At Brach Eichler Trial Lawyers, our personal injury attorneys have built a strong reputation as determined advocates for victims of serious, catastrophic accidents and wrongful death.
+At Brach Eichler Injury Lawyers, our personal injury attorneys have built a strong reputation as determined advocates for victims of serious, catastrophic accidents and wrongful death.
 For decades, we have helped victims receive the compensation they deserve and the closure they need, so they can go on with their lives, albeit under very different circumstances.
 Yet, we understand that a tragic event that occurs due to negligence is substantially different from a deliberate assault from a predator abusing authority and trust.
 We know that victims of sexual assault can’t tell their story through accident reconstruction, X-rays, medical records, and diagnostics.
 Theirs is a story of innocence trampled, trust violated, dignity robbed, and personal autonomy overthrown.
 Their story requires more than aggressive advocacy; it demands compassion, understanding, patience, and sensitivity.

 Skilled representation for a variety of sexual abuse cases